Rooibot/GMASExTemplate/README.md

 ### Where is input being handled?

 For the main movement and camera controls, GMCv2 can handle the basics internally.
-If you look at the `BP_Movement` blueprint component, you'll see that `IA_Look` and `IA_Movement` are set in the two input action properties.
+If you look at the `BP_ExampleMovement` blueprint component, you'll see that `IA_Look` and `IA_Movement` are set in the two input action properties.

-The actual mapping that defines what those inputs are bound to is in the `IMC_Default` file in the Input folder; if you look at `BP_DefaultPawn` you'll see that this project's pawn will automatically use an input mapping context if one is set in its properties, and the default pawn is set to use `IMC_Default`.
+The actual mapping that defines what those inputs are bound to is in the `IMC_Default` file in the Input folder; if you look at `BP_ExamplePawn` you'll see that this project's pawn will automatically use an input mapping context if one is set in its properties, and the default pawn is set to use `IMC_Default`.

 You will also see a number of `IA_<whatever>` events in the default pawn; these events are called when a given input action is triggered.
 This is how the Jump, Sprint, and Roll abilities get called.

+### How do I change the player pawn's movement behavior?

+In addition to GMC's normal "Orient to Input Direction" or "Orient to Control Direction", GMCEx adds a few other features, notably "Orient to Velocity Direction" (where the way the character is facing is determined by your velocity).
+This is on by default in the template.

+GMCEx also has a turn-in-place assist logic, which is "Require Facing Before Move" (with a "Facing Angle Offset Threshold"); if this is true, then the character will turn until they are within the offset threshold of the direction they're trying to move, and *then* they will start moving.
+This is coupled with a `GetAimYawRemaining` function which will tell you how much is still left in the turn.
+(Which is already cached and made available in the animation blueprint.)

+## Potential TODO List

+### Basic Functionality

+Most of the rest of the GMAS demo functionality needs to still be ported in -- roll, crouch, and the more advanced abilities like teleport and whatnot.
+This is relatively straightforward.

+### Animation

+Internally right now, GMCEx has a bunch of additional animation functionality being added on -- precalculating orientation warping, things like that.
+Once I've finished those and pushed them live, I intend to convert the project to using those.
+I also intend to add some examples of how to use the motion warping functionality in GMCExtended.
+Which brings us to...

+### Solvers

+Yeah, *everyone* asks me about this.
+For those who aren't aware, I created a movement system for my game based around little blocks of movement logic -- things which could solve "can I climb this" and handle how you would climb, for instance -- which could be added and removed on-the-fly.
+It's worked very well for me, but many people asked about the Solvers on the GMC Discord.
+As a result, I've ported the base solver functionality into GMCEx... but there are currently no examples of how to *use* solvers, because all of my solvers are too heavily tied to my game code.

+Adding a climbing/mantling or wall-running solver is definitely on the list to do eventually, especially as it'll serve as a useful example of how to use the motion warping functionality.